Srivallipakalapati/cypress-test-docker/e2e/README.md

 Using `cypress-cucumber-preprocessor` for BDD

 ### Running locally
+Install project dependencies

-`yarn install` to install project dependencies
+`yarn install`

 Everytime Cypress is installed, need to link cypress-cucumber-preprocessor with cypress using:

 `npm link cypress-cucumber-preprocessor`

 Make sure application is up and running and update the base url in `cypress.json` based on where the application is running.

 Runing tests via Cypress runner:

 `yarn cypress open`

 Running a single test headlessly:

 `yarn cypress run --spec 'cypress/integration/**/verifyCrewApplicationSearchFunctionality.feature'`

 ### Features